ROS Connector

 ROS Connector#

-The Duckiematrix comes with a ROS connector that allows us to connect Duckiebots to the Duckiematrix.
+The Duckiematrix comes with a ROS connector that allows for the connection of Duckietown robots to the Duckiematrix.

-Both physical and virtual Duckiebots can be connected to the Duckiematrix using a ROS connector.
-Physical Duckiebots connected to the Duckiematrix allow for hardware-in-the-loop simulation of agents, while virtual Duckiebots provide a fully simulated solution.
+Both physical and virtual Duckietown robots can be connected to the Duckiematrix using a ROS connector.
+Physical robots connected to the Duckiematrix allow for hardware-in-the-loop simulation of agents, while virtual robots provide a fully simulated solution.

 The intercommunication between ROS and the Duckiematrix happens at the level of the hardware drivers.

-In particular, a virtual version of all the drivers in the
+In particular, virtual versions of the drivers found in the dt-duckiebot-interface

-The following diagram shows the underlying architecture of hardware drivers for a Duckiebot connected to an instance of the Duckiematrix (Fig. 8).
-For comparison, Fig. 9 shows the architecture of hardware drivers for a real-world Duckiebot (no Duckiematrix).
+Fig. 7 shows the underlying architecture of hardware drivers for a Duckiebot connected to an instance of the Duckiematrix, while Fig. 8 shows the architecture of hardware drivers for a real-world Duckiebot (no Duckiematrix).

-For a Duckiebot to act and sense inside the Duckiematrix, it needs a proxy in the virtual world (a virtual Duckiebot) to attach to.
-A Duckiebot outside the Duckiematrix is said to be attached to the Duckiematrix when all its sensors and actuators are linked to their virtual counterparts inside the Duckiematrix.
+For a Duckietown robot to act and sense inside the Duckiematrix, it needs a proxy in the Duckiematrix (a Duckiematrix entity) to attach to.
+A robot outside the Duckiematrix is said to be attached to a Duckiematrix entity when all of its sensors and actuators are linked to their virtual counterparts inside the Duckiematrix.

 .